 | Roam 300GB | $80/mo New tier | 300 GB | Yes, up to 100 mph |

 All Roam plans can be paused, which lowers the effective annual cost for seasonal users.
-The pause functions in monthly increments only.
+The pause works in monthly increments only.
 If you miss your billing date by a single day, you pay for the full month.
-Confirm pause status inside the account app after completing the process, not just after clicking the button.
+Confirm pause status inside the account app after completing the process, not just after tapping the button.

 Starlink Mini vs. Standard: which hardware to choose

 The Starlink Mini is a hardware option, not a separate service tier.
-At 298.5 x 259 x 38.5 mm and 1.1 kg, it fits in a backpack.
-The kit costs $249.99, with potential activation discounts for new Roam customers bringing it to $199.
+At 298.5 by 259 by 38.5 mm and 1.1 kg, it fits in a backpack.
+The kit costs $249.99, with occasional promotional pricing bringing it lower for new Roam customers.
 It includes built-in Wi-Fi 5, draws 25 to 40W on average, carries an IP67 water resistance rating, and handles winds above 96 kph and snow loads up to 25 mm per hour.

-The standard dish at $349 has a higher throughput in congested areas because of its larger aperture.
+The standard dish at $349 carries higher throughput in congested areas because of its larger aperture.
 For stationary home use where performance takes priority, the standard dish is the better choice.
 For backpacking, overlanding, small boats, or travel where weight and packability matter, the Mini is the right hardware.

 Subaru Starlink: an important naming distinction

 Subaru Starlink is a completely separate product from SpaceX's satellite network.
-It is Subaru's connected services and safety platform built into many of their vehicles, covering automatic collision notification, SOS emergency assistance, remote vehicle access via app, and an optional cellular Wi-Fi hotspot.
+It is Subaru's connected services and safety platform built into many of its vehicles, covering automatic collision notification, SOS emergency assistance, remote vehicle access through an app, and an optional cellular Wi-Fi hotspot.
 It has no connection to low Earth orbit satellites.
-Most new Subaru vehicles include a three-year trial of the safety and security package; renewals typically run $99 to $199 per year, depending on tier.
+Most new Subaru vehicles include a three-year trial of the safety and security package, with renewals typically running $99 to $199 per year, depending on tier.

 Image Credit: Leonardo AI